Real AlphaBeta-Geometries

-24pt \centerline {\chapter Real AlphaBeta-Geometries} 24pt {\section Abstract}\hfil By a real $\alpha\beta$-geometry we mean a four-dimensional manifold $M$ equipped with a neutral metric $h$ such that $(M,h)$ admits both an integrable distribution of $\alpha$-planes and an integrable distribution of $\beta$-planes.
+24pt \centerline {\chapter Real AlphaBeta-Geometries, Walker Geometry,} \centerline{\chapter and Complex General Relativity} 24pt {\section Abstract}\hfil By a real $\alpha\beta$-geometry we mean a four-dimensional manifold $M$ equipped with a neutral metric $h$ such that $(M,h)$ admits both an integrable distribution of $\alpha$-planes and an integrable distribution of $\beta$-planes.
 We obtain a local characterization of the metric when at least one of the distributions is parallel (i.e., is a Walker geometry) and the three-dimensional distribution spanned by the $\alpha$- and $\beta$-distributions is integrable.
 The case when both distributions are parallel, which has been called two-sided Walker geometry, is obtained as a special case.
 We also consider real $\alpha\beta$-geometries for which the corresponding spinors are both multiple Weyl principal spinors.
-24pt Peter R Law.
-4 Mack Place, Monroe, NY 10950, USA. prldb@member.ams.org\hfil Yasuo Matsushita.
-Section of Mathematics, School of Engineering, University of Shiga Prefecture, Hikone 522-8533, Japan. matsushita.y@usp.ac.jp 24pt 2000 MSC: 53B30, 53C27, 53C50\hfil Key Words and Phrases: neutral geometry, Walker geometry, Weyl curvature, four dimensions, spinors.
+All these results have natural analogues in the context of the hyperheavens of complex general relativity.
+24pt $\hbox{Peter R Law}^1$ and $\hbox{Yasuo Matsushita}^2$\hfil ${}^1$ 4 Mack Place, Monroe, NY 10950, USA. prldb@member.ams.org\hfil ${}^2$Section of Mathematics, School of Engineering, University of Shiga Prefecture, Hikone 522-8533, Japan. matsushita.y@usp.ac.jp\hfil 24pt 2000 MSC: 53B30, 53C27, 53C50 2in PACS: 02.40Ky\hfil Key Words and Phrases: neutral geometry, Walker geometry, Weyl curvature, four dimensions, spinors.
 24pt \eject {\section 1.
-Introduction} 12pt By a neutral geometry $(M,h)$ we shall mean a $2n$-dimensional manifold $M$ equipped with a metric $h$ of neutral signature.
-A neutral geometry admitting a parallel distribution of totally null $n$-planes is called a Walker geometry, see Walker (1950).
-In this paper we restrict attention to the case of four dimensions.
-In Law \& Matsushita (2008a), the authors provided a spinor approach to the study of four-dimensional Walker geometry and we refer to that paper for a full account of notation, conventions, and details.
-In particular, a Walker geometry has a canonical orientation, Law \& Matsushita (2008a) \S 1, with respect to which the parallel distribution is a distribution of self-dual (SD) two-planes, i.e., a distribution of $\alpha$-planes, see Law \& Matsushita (2008a) \S 2, which we subsequently call an $\alpha$-distribution.
-Locally, and globally when $(M,g)$ is ${\bf SO}^\bfplus$-orientable, the $\alpha$-distribution is equivalent to a projective spinor field $[\pi^{A'}]$: the $\alpha$-plane at $m \in M$ is $\{\,\mu^A\nu^{A'}:\mu^A \in S_m\,\}$, where $S_m$ is the space of unprimed spinors at $m$ (and $S'_m$ that of primed spinors), and $\nu^{A'}$ belongs to the projective class $[\pi^{A'}]$.
-We therefore denote a Walker geometry by $(M,g,[\pi^{A'}])$ and the $\alpha$-distribution by $Z_{[\pi]}$.
-For any (local) projective spinor field $[\pi^{A'}]$, a (local) spinor field $\nu^{A'}$ whose (pointwise) projectivization equals $[\pi^{A'}]$ is called a {\sl local scaled representative} (LSR) of $[\pi^{A'}]$.
+Introduction} 12pt Complex space-times attracted interest in relativity for several reasons including their utility constructing real space-times (Pleba\'nski 1975), Newman's $\cal H$-space (e.g., Newman 1976, Ko et al. 1981), and Penrose's nonlinear graviton (e.g., Penrose 1976, Ward 1980, Penrose and Ward 1980, Penrose 1999).
+Hyperheavens are complex space-times satisfying the Einstein vacuum equations and with an algebraically degenerate Weyl curvature (Pleba\'nski and Robinson 1976, Finley and Pleba\'nski 1976) and are characterized as solutions of a single partial differential equation called the {\sl hyperheavenly equation}.
+These various constructions in complex general relativity turned out to be intimately related to each other (e.g, Hansen et al. 1978, Boyer et al. 1980, Newman and Tod 1981).